smx-smx/KodiSharp/README.md

   - Copy default.py and addon.xml to your new addon folder, then add them to your solution as link.
 Edit them accordingly to change the DLL path and the addon name/author

 ## TODO
-- Mono support
+- Mono support (involves getting rid of UnmanagedExports)
+- Implement remaining builtins
+- Implement remaining modules functionality (xbmc, xbmcgui, ...)
-- Implement more APIs
+- Implement a JSON interface (via executeJSONRPC)